-Most online learning platforms act like a content library.
+Most eLearning platform act like a content library.

 With this, a whole host of elearning content and digital assets are uploaded to the system and then the powers that be cross their fingers and hope that their people will browse the content and use it.